lukefleed/website/src/data/blog/memory-pt3.md

 ## Polymorphism: Monomorphization vs Vtables

-The previous section examined how Rust represents trait objects at runtime, with wide pointers carrying vtable metadata.
-But trait objects are only one half of Rust's polymorphism story.
-To understand why two mechanisms exist and when to choose each, we need to examine the fundamental tension that every systems language must resolve: writing code that operates on multiple types without sacrificing performance.

-### The Core Trade-off

-Consider a function that finds the maximum element in a slice.
-We want this to work for `i32`, `f64`, `String`, and any other type that can be compared.
-Writing separate implementations for each type is tedious and error-prone.
-We need *parametric polymorphism*, code parameterized over types.
+We saw how Rust represents pointers to dynamically sized types.
+A `&dyn Draw` carries both a data pointer and a vtable pointer, 16 bytes that enable runtime method dispatch.
+But this raises a question we have not yet answered: why does Rust need two polymorphism mechanisms at all?
+Templates and generics already let us write code that works across types.
+Why introduce vtables?

-Two implementation strategies exist.
-The compiler can generate a specialized copy of the code for each concrete type used, a process called *monomorphization*.
-Alternatively, the compiler can generate a single copy of the code that operates through an indirection layer, dispatching to type-specific implementations at runtime via *vtables*.
+When we write a function that operates on "any type implementing trait X," the compiler must decide how to generate code for it.
+Two strategies exist.
+The compiler can stamp out a separate copy of the function for each concrete type that actually gets used, a process called *monomorphization*.
+Alternatively, the compiler can generate a single copy of the function that dispatches method calls through a table of function pointers at runtime.
 Both C++ and Rust support both strategies.
-C, lacking native generics, relies on workarounds that approximate each approach.
+C, lacking native generics, provides only workarounds that approximate each approach with varying degrees of type safety.

-Monomorphization eliminates runtime indirection but increases binary size and compile time.
-Dynamic dispatch keeps code size small but introduces branch prediction overhead and prevents inlining.
-Understanding when each trade-off applies requires examining how each language implements both strategies.
+Monomorphization eliminates runtime indirection entirely; every call is direct, every function body can be inlined, the optimizer sees through abstraction boundaries.
+But the binary contains a separate copy of the generic code for every type instantiation, which bloats both compile time and binary size.
+Dynamic dispatch through vtables produces a single copy of the code regardless of how many implementing types exist, but every method call requires loading a function pointer from memory and jumping through it, which the CPU cannot predict well and which prevents inlining.

-### C: Life Without Generics
+### C Without Generics

 C has no built-in parametric polymorphism.
-We historically used three workarounds, each with significant limitations.

-**Preprocessor macros** perform textual substitution before compilation.
-We can write a type-agnostic max function as a macro:
+We cannot write a function that operates on "any comparable type" and have the compiler generate type-safe, specialized versions.
+Historically, C programmers used three workarounds.

+Preprocessor macros perform textual substitution before the compiler ever sees the code:

 ```c
 #define MAX(a, b) ((a) > (b) ? (a) : (b))